Chemigation safety measures

 The low pressure drain must be located on the bottom of the pipeline on the supply side of the check valve and have a fully functioning drain opening of at least a 3/4 inch diameter.
 It must open automatically whenever the irrigation water flow stops.
 This provides a secondary safety backup to preventing any chemical and water mixture from entering the water source if the check valve should leak.
 The drain outlet must be positioned or the drainage directed to flow away from the well or surface water source during shut-down.
 A hose, pipe or open conduit can be used to direct the drain discharge.

 Approved check valve assemblies must meet MDA design and operating standards and be certified by an independent testing laboratory.
-A list of currently approved check valve models can be obtained from the MDA.
+For a list of currently approved check valve models, refer to MDA Chemigation Fact Sheet #2, Chemigation Check Valves Approved for Use in Minnesota.
 Check valve assemblies will be quick closing by spring action, provide a water tight seal, constructed of material resistant to corrosion or protected to resist corrosion, and easy to maintain and repair.

 If electric motors are used for both the irrigation and chemigation systems, the control panels for the two systems must be interlocked.
 This interlock must be set up so the injection pump motor stops whenever the irrigation system or pump stops.